andikatjacobdennis/Mathematics/Natural Numbers.md

 Multiplication of natural numbers is always distributive over addition.
 For example, a × (b + c) = ab + ac

 Multiplication of natural numbers is also distributive over subtraction.
 For example, a × (b – c) = ab – ac

-# Whole Numbers

-Natural numbers are the numbers which are positive integers and includes numbers from 0 till infinity (∞).
-These numbers are countable and are generally used for calculation purpose.
-The set of natural numbers is represented by the letter “W”.
-W = {0,1,2,3,4,5,6,7,8,9,10…….}